 - Payments on previous loans with Possible were returned or late

-- Identity is not able to be verified using the identification information we’ve been provided
+- Identity is not able to be verified using the identification information provided

 - The applicant is an active military member or a family member of one

-- State regulation is preventing us from lending to the applicant
+- State regulation is preventing Possible from lending to the applicant

-- A shared bank account with someone who already has an active loan with us was detected
+- A shared bank account with someone who already has an active loan with Possible has been detected

-- A duplicate account with us was detected and needs to be removed before proceeding
+- A duplicate account with Possible was detected and needs to be removed before proceeding

-- We’re unable to connect with the applicant's bank account to pull sufficient data to make a loan decision
+- Possible is unable to connect with the applicant's bank account to pull sufficient data to make a loan decision

-We encourage you to reapply when you feel your application will better satisfy these considerations.
+Please reapply when you feel your application will better satisfy the considerations listed above.

 You're welcome to reapply every 3 days.
 However, if your financial situation hasn't changed much, it may be in your best interest to wait a little longer.
 Click here for more information on how you can increase your chances of being approved.

-Unlike traditional credit providers, we don't rely on the FICO credit score as part of our credit decision.
-Because we didn't initiate a hard pull on your credit as part of our decision process, your credit score will not be impacted in any way.
+Unlike traditional credit providers, Possible doesn’t rely on your credit score as part of its loan decision.
+Because Possible didn't initiate a hard pull on your credit as part of the decision process, your credit score will not be impacted in any way.